lithekod/agenda-bot/README.md

         libm.so.6 => /usr/lib/libm.so.6 (0x00007f58981a1000)
 ```

-It has only been tested on Linux.
+It has only been tested on Linux. macOS should work.
+Rust stable is needed to

-Rust stable is needed to compile.
+compile.

 ## Building